cybex-dev/twilio_voice/README.md

 use `extraOptions` to pass additional variables to your server callback function.

 ```
- await TwilioVoice.instance.call.place(from:myId, to: clientId, extraOptions);
+ await TwilioVoicePlatform.instance.call.place(from:myId, to: clientId, extraOptions);

 ```